RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/docs/theory/extreme_velocity_sensing.md

 - Resolution: 77 m/s (coarse)
 - **Perfect for threshold detection** — you only need to know "is it > 300 m/s?"
 - Total processing time: < 100 µs including threshold check

+**Key insight:** For extreme velocity detection, you do NOT need precise velocity measurement.
+A 32 µs FFT window provides 77 m/s resolution — coarse for precision measurement, but PERFECT for fast detection.
+The detection can happen in tens of microseconds, not milliseconds.

 ### 4.4 Event Camera Latency